Overall ranking: 51st out of 126 in the Complete University Guide for 2016.

 Address: Two campuses in Lincoln and one in the village of Nettleham just outside the city.
-There are also campuses in Hull and Holbeach.
+There are campuses in Hull and Holbeach too.
 Lincoln campuses house business and law, media, humanities and computing, health, life and social sciences, architecture, and art and design.
 The Rinseholme Park campus in Nettleham is home to the university's agriculture, animal-related and biological science courses.
 Hull city centre campus is home to around 500 students of health and social care.
 The Holbeach campus is the National Food Manufacturing Centre.

 Ambience: Five campuses give a wide choice of places to live and study.
 A mix of 21st century architecture and old buildings like the cathedral are set in the friendly and safe city of Lincoln, where students can enjoy everything within walking distance.
 The majority of students study at the Brayford campus, with others enjoying the historic setting of the Cathedral campus and the countryside at Riseholme.
-Specialist facilities at Holbeach and a vibrant campus in Hull mean that students can choose a campus to suit their individual needs.
+Specialist facilities at Holbeach and a vibrant campus in Hull mean that students can choose a site to suit their individual needs.

 Who's the boss?
 Dr Mary Stuart took over in November 2009, moving from Kingston.